Ramakrishna1422/springmicro/README.md

 ### 3. Route Service
  - A routing service to route the api requests to corresponding micro service.
- - Also this service usage the configuration data to rate limit the requests.
+ - Also this service usage the configuration data to rate limit the requests for the routing services.

+ ### configuration
+     - Post configuration request to http://localhost:8673/updateRatelimits
+     - configure in resources with file name, ratelimit-configuration.json

- - Below is the sample json,
+ - Below is the sample json for configuration,

           [
               {
                 "service":"pixelService",